nicolabmx/WS_1/content/about/main/index.md

   -------------------------------------------------------------------

-  (As long as there's spare time, I'm open for collaboration, research and voluntary activities)
+  (I'm open for collaboration, research and voluntary activities)